-For all the intentions of the Pope, who daily prays for the conversion of the world, for global peace and for peace in our homes, we offer this prayer:
+For all the intentions of the Pope, for global peace and for peace in our homes, we offer this prayer:

 Hail, holy Queen!
 Mother of Mercy, our life, our sweetness and our hope!
 To thee do we cry, poor banished children of Eve.
 To thee do we send up our sighs, mourning and weeping in this valley of tears.